Selaserica impexa

 Selaserica impexa is a species of beetle of the family Scarabaeidae.
 It is found in Sri Lanka.

 Description

 Adults reach a length of about 9.7–11.2 mm.
-They have a oblong body.
+They have an oblong body.
 The dorsal surface is dull and dark brown, while the ventral surface is reddish brown.
 The legs and antennae are yellowish brown.

 Etymology

 The species name is derived from Latin impexus (meaning without ornaments).